 “Design and Technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems, within a variety of contexts, considering their own and others’ needs, wants and values.

 At Crossacres Primary Academy we aim to offer a challenging, engaging Design and Technology curriculum, which is consolidated across all curriculum areas.
 This will be delivered by knowledgeable and highly motivated teachers, who support all children so they can reach their full potential.”
-Mr. Pickering.
+Miss Stanley

 Out of School Care Club